Trickylime/codewars/Katas/how-good-are-you-really/README.md

 ### Note:

 Your points are not included in the array of your class's points.
-For calculating the average point you may add your point to the given array!
+Do not forget them when calculating the average score!